June 22, 2017

 The Los Angeles Opportunity

 Los Angeles has 1,008 hotels with over 98,000 rooms available.
 Some of the most popular areas include Downtown, Santa Monica, Beverly Hills, Westwood, West Hollywood/Hollywood, and will continue to see an uptick in supply.
 LA recorded 47.3 million visitors in 2016, up 4 percent from 2015.
 Los Angeles International Airport (LAX) saw a record of 80.9 million travelers last year, about a quarter of which were international travelers.

-Many attractions drive the local economy, such as Universal Studio’s Wizarding World of Harry Potter which opened in 2016, and of course, the LA Rams breaking ground in November 2016 on a new $2.6 billion stadium in Inglewood.
+Many attractions drive the local economy, such as Universal Studio’s Wizarding World of Harry Potter which opened in 2016, and of course, the LA Rams heading to their new $2.6 billion stadium in Inglewood.
 The stadium could potentially host the San Diego Chargers as their home base and local events, such as concerts, holding up to 100,000 people.
 The stadium is also a prime choice for the 2024 Olympic bid.

 Some key projects:

-- The 178-room Dream Hollywood will open in February
+- The 178-room Dream Hollywood is now open

 - The 12-story, 170-room Waldorf-Astoria Beverly Hills will have a fully furnished Presidential Suite boasting 3,215 square feet

-- The 226-room Freehand, an upscale hostel, will open with a rooftop pool
+- The 226-room Freehand, an upscale hostel, recently opened with a rooftop pool

 Past valuations and transactions that speak to the current opportunity include: